lpedretti/CodeChallenge/README.md

 	../lib/Cake/Console/cake schema create users --plugin=Users
 4. Add extra fields and admin user mysql {your db name} Config/Schema/db_users_stripedata.sql (default admin email and password are admin@admin.com / newadmin )
+5. Configure email.php in app/Config (copy email.php.default to email.php and at least change the 'from' in the default transport.
+Without a proper transport, email notification will throw an exception)
+6. Configure default email address in core or bootstrap: Configure::write('App.defaultEmail', 'noreply@admin.com');

+## Limitations
+This test does not yet uses notifications plugin.